wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 This PEP proposes an evolution of Python Wheels standard to support hardware-specific or platform-dependent package variants.
-Current mechanisms for distinguishing Python Wheels (i.e Python ABI version, OS, CPU architecture, and Build ID) are insufficient for modern hardware diversity, particularly for environments requiring specialized dependencies such as high performance computing, accelerated computing (GPU, FPGA, ASIC, etc.), etc.
+Current mechanisms for distinguishing Python Wheels (i.e Python ABI version, OS, CPU architecture, and Build ID) are insufficient for modern hardware diversity, particularly for environments requiring specialized dependencies such as high performance computing, hardware accelerated software (GPU, FPGA, ASIC, etc.), etc.

 This proposal introduces `Wheel Variants`, a mechanism for publishing platform-dependent wheels and selecting the most suitable package variant for a given platform.